 In part one, we looked at the value of having Exchange Online Archives in an organization and introduced you to how the archives work.
-Now we can take a look at some best practices
+Now we can take a look at some best practices for working with EOA.

 This list of best practices highlights some of the most important things you can do to make sure Exchange Online Archiving works to its full potential.
 Educating your end users is just as important as having sufficient bandwidth and taking your time with the rollout.

 These best practices are a result of several Exchange Online Archiving projects I've done and the feedback that came from each.

 Provisioning archives.
 If you provision archives for users and plan to immediately populate the archive with historical data from their mailboxes, such as when configuring a Retention Policy to automatically move items created before a certain date to the archive, it's better not to build the archives in Office 365.
 Instead, create them on-premises, let the archives fill up and move them to Office 365 in a remote mailbox move.
 This will greatly improve the end user's experience.

 What happens if you don't do this?
 It depends.